 No. The rated power is the maximum wattage a solar panel can generate under optimal conditions in a laboratory setting.
 Conditions in the real world are rarely optimal.
 A solar panel typically produces less than its rated power in normal use and will never generate more.

 Unless you live in a controlled laboratory, your solar panels won’t generate their full rated power all or even most of the time.
 Still, rated power is instrumental when combined with environmental data to determine the total energy production of a solar array.
-EcoFlow’s solar panels have some of the highest efficiency ratings in the industry, ensuring you maximize electricity production no matter how many hours of peak sunlight your location receives.
+EcoFlow’s solar panels have some of the highest efficiency ratings in the industry, ensuring you maximise electricity production no matter how many hours of peak sunlight your location receives.